chrstdanne/Rats-Syntax-Highlighting/README.md

 To install the package Atom,
-- unzip angugage-Rats.tar.gz and copy it into your packages directory.
+- unzip langugage-Rats.tar.gz and copy it into your packages directory.
 - If you do not know where your package directory is located, hit Crtl+Comma to open Settings.
 You will find the package directory path under Install.
 - Close and re-open Atom.
 - Hit Crtl+Shift+L and check if Rats shows up under Grammars.